 We invite you to take part in our competition.
-You do not have to be an expert gardener but just love your garden.
-Your own design is for your enjoyment and then to share with us and inspire others!
+You do not have to be an expert gardener, just love your garden.
+Your garden design is for your enjoyment and to inspire others!
 There are no rights or wrongs just your choice of planting and design.

-Entering the competition is free of charge and the entry form is below.
-If you would like a printed copy, please email me on janekelly3951@gmail.com or the form can be selected and printed.
+Entering the competition is currently free of charge and the entry form is below or the form can be selected and printed.
+If you would like a printed copy, please email me on janekelly3951@gmail.com.

-We hold an awards evening in October every year at the Bournemouth Westcliff Hotel, where everyone receives a certificate and all the winning gardens are shown on the screen.
+We hold our Awards’ Event in October every year at the Bournemouth Westcliff Hotel when everyone receives a certificate and all the winning gardens are shown on the screen.
 This event is very popular as can be seen in the photo of the winning gardeners!

-If you feel that you would like to assist with the judging of our competition and have a love of plants and gardens, do contact us.
+If you feel that you would like to assist with the judging of our competition please contact us.
 No qualifications are required as we will give you all the guidance you need!

-See below for some hints and tips about what the judges are looking for!
+See below for some hints and tips about what the judges are looking for in your garden!

 Please print off the forms once downloaded, complete and return as requested or contact us for a hard copy.